 No matter if you are filling out your FAFSA® at our business center or at home you will need the following documentation to complete the form.

 - A copy of your/your parents’/your spouse’s federal tax return for the previous year.
 If eligible, you may be able to import your federal income information using the IRS Data Retrieval system, which is recommended.

 Students may be required to submit certain documents to the Business Office to document information submitted on the FAFSA®.
 This is part of your application for federal aid, we can answer any questions you may have regarding this.

-Follow-up on your FAFSA application to make sure it was processed and to see if you have been selected for verification at www.FAFSA.gov.
+Follow up on your FAFSA® application to make sure it was processed and to see if you have been selected for verification at www.FAFSA.gov.
 Our admissions staff can help answer any questions you have concerning this part of the enrollment process.

-Do not make corrections on your FAFSA unless you have been selected for verification and wish to use the FAFSA IRS Data Retrieval option if eligible on the FAFSA.
-Making changes on your FAFSA increases your chance of being selected to verify the information on the FAFSA and could delay the application process and verification does as well.
+Do not make corrections on your FAFSA® unless you have been selected for verification.
+Making changes on your FAFSA® increases your chance of being selected to verify the information on the FAFSA® and could delay the application process and verification does as well.

 - Estimate your full cost of college: Figuring out what college will cost is not often a quick calculation—but it’s a crucial step toward borrowing the correct amount of loan debt for you.

 - Take only what you need: Student loans aren’t free money.
-You’ll pay back what you take and then some, after interest is accounted for — so make sure to be as frugal as possible.
+You’ll pay back what you take and then some —after interest is accounted for — so make sure to be as frugal as possible.
 Here are a few steps to help you determine your needs.

 - Research your earning potential: For a student loan burden to be manageable, the total amount you owe should be less than your starting salary after graduation.